impleri/sow/readme.md

 Parameters: [--type = project] alias resource

+### Time Entry

+* log [l]

+    Create a new inactive timer.

+    Parameters: project(.| )task time [comment]

-### start [s]
+* start [s]

-Start a new timer, optionally adding time to it.
+    Create a new active timer, optionally adding time to it.

     Parameters: project(.| )task [time] [comment]

-### pause [p]
+* pause [p]

     Pause the active timer.

-### resume [r]
+* resume [r]

     Continue an existing timer.

     Parameters: project(.| )task [comment]

-### log [l]

-Create a new stopped timer.

-Parameters: project(.| )task time [comment]
+* note [n]

+    Updates the note for the currently running timer.

+    Parameters: note

-### summary [sum]
+### Time Reporting

+*  day [d]

     Summary provides, as may be expected, a summary of a day's entries.
-A specific day may be passed as a parameter in a format readable by Date.parse and without any timezone handling.
 If a date is not provided, sow will default to today.

     Parameters: [date]

-    $ sow summary            // Today's entries
+        $ sow day            // Today's entries
-    $ sow s 2012-12-01 // 01 Dec 2012
+        $ sow d 2012-12-01   // 01 Dec 2012
-    $ sow summary 11/11/2011 // 11 Nov 2011
+        $ sow day 11/11/2011 // 11 Nov 2011
-    $ sow s 7.11.2013  // 11 July 2013
+        $ sow d 7.11.2013    // 11 July 2013

-### week [w]
+* week [w]

     Provides a summary of all entries within a set week.
-A date may be passed as a parameter in a format readable by Date.parse.
-If a date is provided, the result will be for the week (Mon - Sun) in which that date exists.
+The default date is today.
+The result will be for the week in which the provided date exists.

     Parameters: [date]

+* range

+    Provides a summary of all entries within a range of dates.

+    Parameters: fromDate toDate

+## Configuration

+### startOfWeek

+Defines the day on which the week starts.
+Default is Monday.